 Note: If you’re minimum deployment target is iOS 14 you can drop launch storyboards and use launch screen settings.

-Using a Launch Image File
+Using a Launch Screen Storyboard

-Xcode 6 adds a LaunchScreen.xib file by default to new projects.
-For an existing project add a new file using the Launch Screen template:
+Xcode adds a LaunchScreen.storyboard file by default to new projects but you can add one manually to your project using the Launch Screen template (

 This will add the Launch screen interface file base name (UILaunchStoryboardName) key to the

+At this point you can layout the launch view in Interface Builder using autolayout as necessary.
 You can preview the storyboard in Xcode or test it in the simulator or on an actual device.
 Since the launch screen is only briefly displayed you may find it useful to set a breakpoint on application:didFinishLaunchingWithOptions: in the App delegate.

 Launch Screen Constraints